Jamaican Curry Crab with Caribbean Jerk Gravy

 Instructions

-• Build the Gravy: Stir in thyme, brown sugar (if using), and browning (if using).
-Add 1.5 cups water or stock and bring to a simmer.
+• Build the sauce foundation: Stir in thyme, brown sugar, and optional browning sauce, then pour in the water or seafood stock and bring everything to a gentle simmer.

 Notes